-Behre Dolbear & Company (USA), Inc. (Behre Dolbear) has prepared this Preliminary Economic Assessment (PEA) on the El Cubo/El Pinguico Silver Gold Complex Project, located near the City of Guanajuato, in the state of Guanajuato, Mexico at the request of VanGold Mining Corp.
-(VanGold).
-The El Pinguico property is owned by VanGold.
-VanGold has signed a Letter of Intent (LOI) to acquire the El Cubo surface properties, mining claims, mine, and mill from Endeavour Silver Corp.
+Behre Dolbear & Company (USA), Inc. (Behre Dolbear) has prepared this Preliminary Economic Assessment (PEA) on the El Cubo/El Pingüico Silver Gold Complex Project, located near the City of Guanajuato, in the state of Guanajuato, Mexico at the request of Guanajuato Silver Company Ltd. (Guanajuato Silver).
+The El Cubo and El Pingüico properties are owned by Guanajuato Silver.
+VanGold Mining Corp. acquired the El Cubo surface properties, mining claims, mine, and mill from Endeavour Silver Corp on April 9, 2021.
+VanGold Mining Corp. changed its name to Guanajuato Silver Company Ltd. on June 10, 2021 and is listed in Canada on the TSX Venture Exchange with the stock symbol GSVR.